feast-dev/feast/docs/getting-started/quickstart.md

 Valid values for `provider` in `feature_store.yaml` are:

-* local: use file source / SQLite
+* local: use file source with SQLite/Redis
-* gcp: use BigQuery / Google Cloud Datastore
+* gcp: use BigQuery/Snowflake with Google Cloud Datastore/Redis
-* aws: use Redshift / DynamoDB
+* aws: use Redshift/Snowflake with DynamoDB/Redis

-To use a custom provider, see [adding a custom provider](../how-to-guides/creating-a-custom-provider.md).
-There are also several plugins maintained by the community: [Azure](https://github.com/Azure/feast-azure), [Postgres](https://github.com/nossrannug/feast-postgres), and [Hive](https://github.com/baineng/feast-hive).
-Note that the choice of provider gives sensible defaults but does not enforce those choices; for example, if you choose the AWS provider, you can use [Redis](../reference/online-stores/redis.md) as an online store alongside Redshift as an offline store.
+Note that there are many other sources Feast works with, including Azure, Hive, Trino, and PostgreSQL via community plugins.
+See https://docs.feast.dev/getting-started/third-party-integrations for all supported datasources.

+A custom setup can also be made by following [adding a custom provider](../how-to-guides/creating-a-custom-provider.md).

 ## Step 3: Register feature definitions and deploy your feature store